 View the Getty Museum’s guide for creating a disaster plan.
 (PDF)

 The American Alliance of Museums offers “Developing a Disaster Preparedness/Emergency Response Plan Reference Guide” as part of preparing for the Core Documents Verification Program.

 The Pocket Response Plan (PReP)™ is a concise document for recording essential information needed by staff in case of a disaster.
 Fill in your institution’s information, and then every person having a response-related assignment should carry a plan like this with them at all times: PReP (PDF)

 The Texas Association of Museums PREP: Planning For Response & Emergency Preparedness manual covers preparation and risk management, assessment, and recovery.

-Everyone at your institution should know or have access to the information on this disaster preparedness sheet.
-(PDF)
+Everyone at your institution should know or have access to the emergency contact information on this disaster preparedness sheet (PDF) provided by Heritage Preservation.

 Unsure what types of disasters tend to threaten your collection?
-Check out the declared disasters by year or state.
+Check out the declared disasters by year or state from FEMA.

 Hurricane on the horizon?
-Here are some ways to prepare for the coming storm.
+Heritage Preservation provides some ways to prepare for the coming storm.